bdcht/amoco/README.rst

 Install
 =======

-Amoco depends on the following python packages:
+Amoco is tested on python 2.7 and depends on the following python packages:

 - grandalf_ used for building CFG (and eventually rendering it)
 - crysp_    used by the generic intruction decoder (``arch/core.py``)
 - z3_       (not in current release)
 - pygments_ (not in current release)
+- pyparsing_ for parsing instruction decoder formats
+- ply_ (optional), for parsing *GNU as* files

 Quickstart